Measuring the giant radio galaxy length distribution with the LoTSS: Sample compilation and properties

 \subsubsection{Angular lengths}

-The angular length distribution of the newly found GRGs is as follows: the smallest $\phi = 1.5'$, the median $\phi = 5.1'$, the largest $\phi = 2.2\degree$, and 80\% of angular lengths fall within $[3.4', 9.8']$.
+The angular length distribution of the newly found giants is as follows: the smallest $\phi = 1.5'$, the median $\phi = 5.2'$, the largest $\phi = 2.2\degree$, and 80\% of angular lengths fall within $[3.4', 9.8']$.
 Thirteen of our discoveries --- listed in Table~\ref{tab:GRGsLargeAngularLength} --- are larger than the Moon in the sky (whose angular diameter varies over time, but here taken to be $\phi = 30'$).
-Our search more than doubles the known number of such spectacular GRGs --- from 10 to 23.\\ The GRG associated with NGC 2300 (see the middle-left panel of Fig.~\ref{fig:LoTSSDR2GRGsLargerThanLuna}) is the largest-angular--length giant ever found, and the largest-angular--length radio galaxy in the Northern Sky.\footnote{At $\phi = 8\degree$, the \emph{Southern} Sky's Centaurus A \citep{Cooper11965} is the largest-angular-length radio galaxy overall \citep[e.g.][]{McKinley12022}; despite this, at $l_\mathrm{p} = 0.48\ \mathrm{Mpc}$, it is \emph{not} a giant.} It remains possible that the GRG has been generated by spiral galaxy NGC 2276 instead, with which elliptical galaxy NGC 2300 is interacting.
-However, this scenario seems unlikely, as only a fraction ${\sim}10^{-3}$ of known GRGs are hosted by spirals.
+Our search more than doubles the known number of such spectacular giants --- from 10 to 23.

+The GRG associated with NGC 2300 (see the middle-left panel of Fig.~\ref{fig:LoTSSDR2GRGsLargerThanLuna}) is the giant with the largest angular length ever found, and the radio galaxy with the largest angular length in the Northern Sky.\footnote{At $\phi = 8\degree$, the Southern Sky's Centaurus A \citep{Cooper11965} is the radio galaxy with the largest angular length overall \citep[e.g.][]{McKinley12022}; despite this, at $l_\mathrm{p} = 0.48\ \mathrm{Mpc}$, it is not a giant.} It remains possible that the GRG has been generated by spiral galaxy NGC 2276 instead, with which elliptical galaxy NGC 2300 is interacting.
+However, this scenario seems unlikely, as only a fraction ${\sim}10^{-3}$ of known giants are hosted by spirals.
 Its discovery emphasises that low-frequency interferometers like the LOFAR and the MWA, which are sensitive to degree-scale angular scales, are important to complete a low-redshift census of giant radio galaxies.
 Sky-wide, a simple extrapolation of our findings suggests that several (${\sim}10^1$) degree-scale angular length giants similar to the GRG of NGC 2300 still await discovery at the LoTSS DR2 depth.